 - Business continuity – Retaining critical expertise when key people leave, thereby protecting the company from knowledge “brain drain.”

 Without a solid KM system, employees waste significant time searching for information or recreating already completed work.
-This inefficiency hurts profitability and can lead to loss of unique expertise if a crucial subject-matter expert departs.
+This inefficiency hurts profitability and can lead to loss of unique expertise if a important subject-matter expert departs.
 On the positive side, a well-designed KM system streamlines access to information, accelerates employee onboarding, fosters innovation, and sustains long-term competitive advantage.

 Key Benefits of Implementing KM